alphawolf918/Zollern-Galaxy/README.md

  * - Claim it as your own
  *
  * Steve Kung's "More Planets" mod was a big help.
+ * "MJRLegends" was a huge help as well.
  *
  * You may use this in a modpack without contacting me.
 Credit would be nice but is not required.
  * Should work with most space mods, just may need some IDs changed in the configs.